-The Fast Track to College program enables students to earn college credits and explore career options while still in high school.
-Teachers of Fast Track classes are certified as college instructors.
+The College Career Pathways/Fast Track to College program enables students to earn college credits and explore career options while still in high school.
+Teachers of CCP classes are certified as college instructors.
 These classes have the same requirements and rigor of the class taught on the college campus.
 Contact the program coordinator, Sara Van Orden, or high school guidance counselors for more information.
 Please Note: There is a unique Dual Enrollment application for this program.
 Do not complete the general college application on our website.

 Credit by Transfer